SaiPrasadRaju37/SaiPrasadRaju37/README.md

     <img alt="vijayayeruva" src="https://github-profile-trophy.vercel.app/?username=vijayayeruva"/>
 </p>

-- 🔭 I'm currently working on *data science skills with Python programming language*
+- 🔭 I'm currently working on *web application development using latest market trends*
-- 🌱 I'm currently learning *Django and Dash*
+- 🌱 I'm currently learning *DevOps and Cloud*
 - 👯 I'm looking to collaborate on *projects that have a positive social impact*
-- 💬 Ask me about *my research in NLP, ML, AI, and teaching*
+- 💬 Ask me about *my research in AI*
 - 📫 How to reach me **https://www.linkedin.com/in/SaiPrasadRaju/**
-- 😄 Pronouns: *She/Her*
+- 😄 Pronouns: *He/Him*

 <!-- I'm currently working on [data science skills with Python programming language](https://www.kaggle.com/vijayayeruva)
     - 🤝 I'm looking for help with *showcasing my skills and finding the best job for my skills*